jundl77/famshare/README.md

 to see if it is found.

-Find the partiton name of the hard drive
+Find the partiton name of the hard drive:

     sudo fdisk –l

-The partition should start with /dev (eg. /dev/sda1)
+The partition should start with /dev (eg. /dev/sda1).

 Format the disk to ext4 if it is not already in that format:

     sudo mkfs.ext4 /dev/MyPartitionNameFromAbove

-Mount the disk to the /mnt directory
+Mount the disk to the /mnt directory:

     sudo mount /dev/sda1 /mnt

- Give permission to that folder
+ Give permission to that folder:

      sudo chmod 775 /mnt

- Then to mount the drive at boot
+ Then to mount the drive at boot:

      sudo nano /etc/fstab

- And add
+ And add:

      /dev/MyPartitionNameFromAbove     /mnt     ext4     defaults     0     0

- You should now be good to go!
+ You should now be ready to go!

+ For any remaining questions, feel free to contact me!